 The Enchantment of Monterey & Carmel-by-the-Sea from San Francisco and San Jose

 You don't want to leave the Bay Area without experiencing the spectacular Monterey Peninsula.
-Carmel is "a storybook hamlet in a forest" with an historic and uniquely designed Spanish mission church and a hundred art galleries.
-Monterey offers a world-class aquarium/research center.
-In between there's the famed 17-Mile Drive, including Pebble Beach Golf & Resort...otters playing in the surf, trees shaped by the wind, monarch butterflies returning every year to restore themselves before flying back to Canada.
+Carmel-by-the-Sea is "a storybook hamlet in a forest" that features a hundred art galleries, charming boutiques, wine tasting rooms, a white-sand beach.
+Monterey, capital of California when we were a province of Mexico, offers a world-class aquarium, its own 'fisherman's wharf' and (in season) monarch butterflies moving to and from their winter home in charming Pacific Grove next door.
+Between Carmel and Monterey there's the famed 17-Mile Drive, including Pebble Beach Golf & Resort, otters playing in the surf, trees shaped by the wind.
 The region inspired John Steinbeck, Thomas Kincaid, Clint Eastwood, Doris Day.
 We usually include an hour's drive down to the iconic Bixby Bridge, stopping several times for panoramic vistas, then returning to Carmel or the Aquarium, so that you have time to explore them on your own.

 Spectacular Seventeen-Mile Drive, its dramatic views of the ocean, plus sometimes otters, pelicans...whales